abhishek-sutaria/intelligent_scraper_render_deployment/DEPLOYMENT.md

 # Deployment Guide for Render

-This guide will help you deploy the Google Scholar Scraper to Render's free tier.
+This guide will help you deploy the Semantic Scholar Scraper to Render's free tier.

 ## Prerequisites